timojaask/100-days-of-elm/day-04.md

 ## Day 4

-Quick review of Day 3:
+Quick review of day 3:

 There wasn't much new in day 3 in terms of language, but a few things wouldn't hurt to revise.